hjuutilainen/ProfileCreator/README.md

 3. **Payload View**
  Displays the settings for the currently selected payload.
  This is where you edit your payload settings.
- You can add multiple payloads in the + button top left.
+ You can add multiple payloads using the + button top right.

 4. **Payload Content Visibility**
  This popover allows you to change what keys are displayed in the payload view.